Faced with a terminal diagnosis, New Yorkers deserve the full range of medically appropriate options for care at the end of life.

 - 60 Reasons To Support New York’s Medical Aid in Dying Act

-- Reasons 1–50 of our 60 Reasons to Support New York’s Medical Aid in Dying Act compilation booklet
+- Our 60 Reasons to Support New York’s Medical Aid in Dying Act compilation booklet

 Compassion & Choices New York’s core mission is to support, educate and empower healthcare consumers to demand the best possible end-of-life care that respects patients’ autonomy.
 Our legislative agenda includes, but is not limited to, advocating for the New York Medical Aid in Dying Act, which would allow mentally capable, terminally ill adults to have the option of medical aid in dying to peacefully end intolerable suffering when no other option will provide relief.